t348575/energy-benchmark/sensors/diskstat/README.md

 * Write ticks

 ## Configuration
-To use diskstat, add `DiskStat` to the `sensors` list in your configuration yaml, then add the config citing the disk to `sensor_args` (nvme2n1 shown as an example):
+To use diskstat, add `DiskStat` to the `sensors` list in your configuration yaml, no configuration required.
 ```
+sensors:
-- type: DiskStatConfig
+  - sensor: Diskstat
 ```